The once pristine Everglades are riddled with man-made features. Many were used in my latest book: Wood’s Revenge

 Testing stations monitored by the Florida Coastal Everglades LTER (Long term ecological research network) were established by the National Science Foundation in 1980.
 Their purpose is to monitor the water quality and flow from Shark River and Taylor Slough, two of the Everglades’s primary drainages.
 The Taylor Slough testing sites labeled TS/ph(#) are the ones Mac used to track down the source of the polluted water in Revenge.
 Starting out in Florida Bay by Sprigger Bank, TS/ph11, about thirty miles from Wood’s island, was the site where Mac found the wreck.
-He followed the string of test sites until they found themselves entering canal C111 otherwise known as the Aerojet Canal, built in the 1960s to move rocket engines to the now abandoned Aerojet facility.
-You can see all the locations and track his route on the map here.
+He followed the string of test sites until they found themselves entering canal C111 otherwise known as the Aerojet Canal, built in the 1960s to move rocket engines to the now abandoned Aerojet facility

 The development of the Everglades and subsequently the canals were started after the Civil War by a developer named Hamilton Diston and continued through the late 1900s.
 With the original goal of draining the Everglades to create agricultural land, property values soon increased from 25 cents to five dollars per acre in the late 1800s making the land more viable for development.
 The lack of proper planning resulted in catostrophic flooding of many of the newly developed cities in the early 1900s, causing the Army Corp of Engineers to step in and construct the Herbert Hoover Dyke around Lake Okeechobee.
 More flooding and the population boom following World War II resulted in many of the canals and floodgates we still see and use today.